How to Remove Kids' Stains in the Home

 Select indestructible materials and finishes for walls and surfaces, such as a wipeable paint in satin or semigloss that will sponge off quickly and easily.
 Cover windows with simple wipeable blinds or roman shades.
 And choose flooring that cleans up easily and quickly with a damp mop, such as tile or vinyl.

 Keep wipes, cleaners, and stain removers in various key areas around the home so that a quick and easy clean-up is possible.
+Removers stored up high in a closet won't help when a stain is soaking in.
 A speedy response may make all the difference in terms of whether or not a spill becomes a permanent stain.

 Get the kids involved early on with clear, age-specific cleaning tasks.
 This will help them understand the consequences of making a mess.
 And they will learn to value a clean home, something that will serve them well when they become adults.